zacharyCormack/Pattern/README.md

 Information on how to use the program may be found by running it with the flag `h f`, as in `./main h f`.
 The output of the `main.cpp` program can be read by the `cat` command.

-It also contains a `many.cpp` file.
+This project also contains a `many.cpp`, and a `view.cpp` file.
-It should be compiled *on its own*, takes *no parameters*, requires a Patterns folder to be set up and the `main.cpp` file to be compiled to an executable called `main`.
+`many.cpp` should be compiled *on its own*, takes *no parameters*, requires a Patterns folder to be set up and the `main.cpp` file to be compiled to an executable called `main`.
-It will call this **640 times**, each time with *different parameters*, thus generating a random collection of patterns.
+`many.cpp` will call this **640 times**, each time with *different parameters*, thus generating a random collection of patterns.
+`view.cpp` can then be used to randomly display 64 patterns in a sequence, like a slideshow.

 ## `Cell`